 Only 40 percent of survey respondents said they think that EHRs can boost care quality, while a little more than a quarter (26 percent) said they want their health records to be digital.
 More than 2,100 U.S. adults participated in the survey, Xerox’s third since 2010.

 What’s more, 85 percent of respondents said that they had “concerns” about digital medical records.

-Xerox Healthcare Provider Solutions Group President Chad Harris said in a statement that he believes such resistance represents a need for providers to continue to be proactive when it comes to helping consumers to understand the value of EHRs.ast year, 42 percent of respondents to the Xerox survey said they believed that EHRs improved the quality of care they received.
+Xerox Healthcare Provider can i buy ventolin over the counter in canada Solutions Group President Chad Harris said in a statement that he believes such resistance represents a need for providers to continue to be proactive when it comes to helping consumers to understand the value of EHRs.ast year, 42 percent of respondents to the Xerox survey said they believed that EHRs improved the quality of care they received.
 Many of those respondents had concerns about the loss of personal information due to hackers, as well as information misuse.